-Avira Free Security Suite is our choice for the best free antivirus solution.
+Avira Free Security Suite is one of the best antivirus software (opens in new tab) that you can get for free.
 It did better detecting and blocking malware than other free antivirus programs we tested, catching 98 percent of all threats.
 The browser extension in Firefox is automatically enabled once the antivirus program in installed, but you do have to enable the extension in Chrome on your own.

 When you try to visit a site that is known to be dangerous, Avira displays a warning message in the browser.
 You can click the Avira icon at the top of the browser to get more information about exactly what may be on the site and determine if you want to take the risk and still visit it.
 Sometimes the site has links or downloads that have malware hidden on them.
 Other sites are phishing schemes that try to trick you into giving personal information to steal your identity.
 Avira recognizes both.
 If you encounter a malware file that tries to download to your computer, Avira stops the threat and moves it to the quarantine folder before it can attack your computer.